Houston’s traffic congestion paints a costly picture as described by Texas A&M Transportation Institute.

 Houston experiences its share of severe weather from hurricanes and significant rainfall, which can lead to flooding.
 Fog may also contribute to traffic accidents in Houston.
 The Department of Transportation Federal Highway Administration states that 21% of annual crashes are weather-related.
 Wet pavement and rainfall contribute to the majority of crashes.

-Driving too fast for conditions, driving distracted, driving while impaired, or other human errors can lead to significant injuries in a Houston car accident.
+Driving too fast for conditions, driving distracted, driving while impaired, or other human errors can lead to significant injuries.